caoxt/gitskills/README.md

 # gitskills
-this is new is new baranch of chinese add content
+this is new is new baranch of chinese add content 'bug'